 The IEPA submitted a redesignation request and maintenance SIP for the 1997 8-hour ozone standard to US EPA on March 18, 2009.
 In 2011, IEPA submitted a revised redesignation request that included proposed budgets developed with the US EPA's MOtor Vehicle Emission Simulator (MOVES) model.
 US EPA approved these MOVES-based budgets and found them adequate for conformity on August 13, 2012.
-This conformity analysis will evaluate emissions in the region against these budgets.
+On March 28, 2014, IEPA submitted to US EPA updated motor vehicle emissions budgets for its maintenance SIP.
+On October 6, 2014, US EPA published approval of the revised budgets in the Federal Register (79 FR 60073).
+This conformity analysis evaluated emissions in the region against these budgets.